 Click the Experiments tab to open a list of all accessible experiments with their results.
-A spinning red cog indicates that the experiment is ongoing and only preliminary results can be viewed.
+A spinning red cog indicates that an experiment is ongoing and will only display preliminary results.

 A summary of the experiment is shown once an experiment is selected.
-The Experiment Summary shows data such as vessel type, type of experiment, data, duration, intervals, cell types, etc. The buttons below the Experiment Summary can be used to open, copy, export or delete the experiments.
+The Experiment Summary shows information such as vessel type, type of experiment, duration, intervals, cell types, etc. The buttons below the Experiment Summary can be used to open, copy, export or delete the experiments.